 How did the co-op get started?

 In 1988, several small family farmers in Wisconsin discussed alternatives and created an organic vegetable marketing cooperative they dubbed Coulee Region Organic Produce Pool (CROPP).
 In July of 1988, they branched off into an organic dairy program consisting of seven farmers who collectively produced 20,000 pounds of milk every other day.
 After a year and a half of insufficient sales, CROPP developed the Organic Valley label and began marketing its own products.
-The cooperative has branched out several times since then with organic eggs in 1993, organic meats in 1999, organic juice in 2001, soy in 2004, and the grower pool in 2008.
+The cooperative has branched out several times since then with organic eggs in 1993, organic meats in 1999, soy in 2004, and the grower pool in 2008.
 Reflecting our national farmer membership base, CROPP now stands for “Cooperative Regions of Organic Producer Pools."

 Where is the co-op today?

 - CROPP has distinguished itself nationally as a leader of organic production, marketing, and farm policy.
 It was our strong vision and effort that led the charge encouraging the USDA to change its policy and allow the labeling of organic meat and poultry products, an effort that had been 10 years in the making.

 - CROPP also worked with partners across the industry to guide the USDA and the National Organic Standards Board as they created and instituted the National Organic Standards, implemented in 2002.
 George Siemon, one of the original CROPP dairy farmers turned CEO of the cooperative, and Bill Welsh, a CROPP member, both served on the National Organic Standards Board and were instrumental in creating these standards.